-Almeria City is located in Andalucia, Southern Spain.
-It is at the base of a mountain range the Sierra de Gador, on the shores of the Almeria Bay.
-It lies south of Granada, with a rugged coastline with unspoilt beaches and sun baked desert scenery.
 The name "Almeria" stems from Al-Mariyat: "The Mirror of the Sea", in Arabic.
-The City was founded by Abd ar-Rahmam III of Cordoba in 955, as a principal harbour in his extensive domain to strengthen his Mediterranean defences.
+The City was founded by Abd ar-Rahmam III of Cordoba in 955, as a principal harbor in his extensive domain to strengthen his Mediterranean defenses.
 Its Moorish castle, Alcazaba, which stands proudly above the City is the second largest among the Muslim fortresses of Andalusia after the Alhanbra at Granada.
 In times of war, the Alcazaba could hold an army of more than 20,000 men

-Distance from Almeria City | |
+Distance from La Envia Golf Resort | |

 ---|---|

-Alboran golf course | 14 km |
+Alboran golf course | 32 km |

-Playa Serena | 32 km |
+Playa Serena | 16 km |

-Golf Almerimar | 47 km |
+Golf Almerimar | 31 km |

 The Alcazaba fortress, with its three walled enclosures dating back to 955, and the Christian Cathedral dating back to 1524 are both interesting places to visit.
 Visitors to the fortress have a great view of the Cathedral which lies in a quiet and peaceful location right at the heart of the old town.
 The Cathedral was designed more like a fortress than a church, with fortified towers and cannons, because of the need to defend it from pirate attacks.
 It contains numerous art treasures, including a tabernacle dating from the 18th century, designed by Ventura Rodriguez.
 The city also has a fascinating archaeological museum and unique cave dwellings in the hillside above the old gypsy quarter.

 Today modern Almeria City is divided into east and west by the beautiful main street 'Rambla de Belen'.
 The street is a gracious wide boulevard with mature trees either side where you can take a gentle stroll, enjoying the parks and fountains as you go.
 West of the Rambla is the Paseo de Almeria, an old-established and resorted thoroughfare.
-Halfway down the Paseo, a broad alley leads to Almeria's colourful morning market.
+Halfway down the Paseo, a broad alley leads to Almeria's colorful morning market.
 At the north end of Paseo de Almeria is Puerta de Purchena, the city's real focus, a busy junction groaning with traffic, but also bustling with life.

 Calle de las Tiendas running south from Puert de Purchena, is one of Almeria's oldest streets, now a fashionable shopping venue.
 Charming side streets lead via Plaza Flores and Tores Siloy to the Plaza San Pedro, with its handsome church and raised promenade.
 Almeria’s old town is a delight to stroll through with its tranquil squares, archways and colonnades.
 Just west of Plaza San Pedro is the Plaza Vieja (Old Square).
 This 17th century arcaded square is entered through narrow alleyways and occupied by palm trees and a bone-white monument.
 On the west side of the square is the theatrical facade of the Almeria City's Town Hall